PVDoriginal/firefly/README.md

 Check out the [examples](examples/) and the [crate documentation](https://docs.rs/bevy_firefly/) to learn more about using it.

 ## Features
 Some of the existing features are:
-  - Dynamic lights and occluders
   - Point lights
   - Round and polygonal occluders
   - Soft shadows